leocavalcante/risp/README.md

     <input>    File path

 SUBCOMMANDS:
-    help    Prints this message or the help of the given subcommand(s) pick    Pick a single column from the list rand    Gets random values from the list
+    chunk    Chunks the list by [size] write to [prefix] help     Prints this message or the help of the given subcommand(s) pick     Pick a single column from the list rand     Gets random values from the list split    Splits the list [by] return a [step]
 ```